Disney Tsum Tsum: Gameplay

-Players also have in-game bingo cards that award prizes when certain optional missions are completed.
-Completing a row, column or diagonal line of optional missions for bingo will award players various minor prizes, while completing an entire card will earn players tickets for free Tsums (without having to spend coins), special Tsums (including those that cannot be earned through regular means, such as Oswald the Lucky Rabbit or the Alien from Toy Story), or Skill Tickets, depending on the card.
+There are also in-game bingo cards that award prizes when certain optional missions are completed.
+Completing a row, column or diagonal line of optional missions for bingo will award players various minor prizes, while completing an entire card will earn players tickets for free Tsums without having to spend coins, special Tsums, including those that cannot be earned through regular means, or Skill Tickets, depending on the card.
 Various time-limited events also award similar prizes through completing separate sets of missions.

 Playing a round of Disney Tsum Tsum costs one "heart" (life).
-Hearts can be earned by waiting fifteen minutes to refill (up to five hearts in total; anymore than four stockpiled hearts will disable refilling until players have less than five hearts again), completing bingos or event missions, spending "Rubies" (the game's premium currency that can be purchased through microtransactions or earned through either leveling up or completing bingos), or by sending hearts to Line and Facebook friends who are logged into the game.
-Players can send one free heart to each friend per hour.
-Sending hearts do not cost any players their own hearts.
-Claiming a heart within an hour of being sent will also award players 200 coins.
+Hearts can be earned by waiting fifteen minutes to refill, for up to five hearts in total; any more will disable refilling until players have less than five hearts again, completing bingos or event missions, spending "Rubies", the game's premium currency that can be purchased through microtransactions or earned through leveling up or completing bingos, or by sending hearts to Line and Facebook friends who are logged into the game.
+Players can send one free heart to each friend per hour, and sending hearts does not cost players their own hearts.

 Marvel Tsum Tsum

-Marvel Tsum Tsum was a free-to-play mobile puzzle game for iOS and Android developed by XFLAG and published by mixi.
-The game focuses on Marvel characters rendered as Tsum Tsum toys.
-Despite having similar gameplay, the game is unrelated to Line Corporation's Disney Tsum Tsum.
-The game was released worldwide on August 31, 2016 and was shut down on October 31, 2017.
+Marvel Tsum Tsum was a free-to-play mobile puzzle game for iOS and Android developed by XFLAG and published by Mixi.
+The game focuses on Marvel characters rendered as Tsum Tsum toys and, despite having similar gameplay, is unrelated to Line Corporation's Disney Tsum Tsum.
+The game was released worldwide on August 31, 2016 and shut down on October 31, 2017.